teal-finance/emo/doc/go/README.md

 }
 ```

-The `P(bool)` function accept an optional parameter to explicitly enable/disable the printing of this event:
+The `P(bool)` function accept an optional parameter to explicitly enable/disable the printing of an event:

 ```go
 func foo(n int) error {